The last few years have seen a significant increase in the average net worth for people living in Canada.

 However, most people tend to raise their net worth with age as they advance in their careers, gain more experience, and receive higher pay rates.

-As you might have seen from this data, age significantly impacts the net worth.
+As you might have seen from this data, age significantly impacts net worth.

 Most people start with little or no money in their 20s, but the typical Canadian will have accumulated significant wealth by the time they hit retirement age.

-For the average Canadian, net worth climbs steadily with age until retirement (usually around 65) and gradually falls as individuals eat away into their savings.
+For the average Canadian family, net worth climbs steadily with age until retirement (usually around 65) and gradually falls as individuals eat away at their savings.

 Related: Best Stock Trading Apps in Canada.